Fearless Radio: WS on Boolean Knife

 Back in March, I had a chat with Shelia at Fearless Radio about Boolean Knife and the ‘Astrid and the Killer Penguin’ EP.

-The Chicago, Illinois, post-modern rock singer-songwriter returns with his just-released 11th studio release via his own Aquariphone label.
+William Steffey, the Chicago, Illinois, post-modern rock singer-songwriter returns with his just-released 11th studio release via his own Aquariphone label.
 In this exclusive, he gets intimate with Arena and shares the details behind the music

 The first thing that you are going to notice when you listen to William Steffey’s new EP Accidents and Melodies that you have never heard anything quite like this before.
 Sure, you may have heard a lot of the influences, but the Chicago resident puts it together in a way no other artist can imitate.

 At least two songs from the seven-track EP, “In A Town” and “Lake Effect,” are just as good and much more daring than anything clogging the rock airwaves today.